 Korcula Island – Birthplace of Marco Polo, The Dark Corfu, these are just some of the names of this beautiful island.
 Korcula is famous for its maritime history, high quality limestone quarries and ship building.
-Today you can enjoy it’s its special hand made macaroni from the village of Zrnovo and the pride and joy of the island – white wine POSIP!
+Today you can enjoy its special hand made macaroni from the village of Zrnovo and white wine POSIP – island’s pride and joy.

 Our tour begins at 08:15 in the morning from Dubrovnik, stopping at the medieval city of Ston for coffee and a short tour.
 We continue through Peljesac peninsula all the way to the village of Orebic where we will board a boat line to take us to the town of Korcula.

-The whole city of Ston is surrounded by 5,5 km long wall (second longest preserved wall in the world) that reaches from one sea to another creating a man made border and stand-off point for any intruders trying to invade the Peninsula of Peljesac.
-After walking around the walls, we can visit the ancient salt factory (13.ct).
-Here production still takes place under natural conditions on the same principles it has been running continuously for more than 7 centuries.
+The whole town of Ston is surrounded by 5,5 km long wall (second longest preserved wall in the world) that reaches from one sea to another creating a man made border and stand-off point for any intruders trying to invade the Peninsula of Peljesac.
+After walking around the town, we can visit the ancient salt factory (14.ct), where production still takes place under natural conditions on the same principles it has been running continuously for more than 7 centuries.

-After docking just at the entrance of the Old City of Korcula, your guide will introduce you to its rich history.
+After docking just at the entrance of the Old City of Korcula, we will introduce you to its rich history.
 We’ll point out on the map its Venetian defensive architecture and 15. ct. street layout and then enter the city through the 18. ct Baroque South gate.
-We move to the center of the Korcula citadel to see the birth-house of Marco Polo and hear the story about this great explorer and his connections to Korcula.
+We move to the center of the Korcula citadel to see the birth-house of Marco Polo and you will hear the story about this great explorer and his connections to Korcula.